-September 2022 pay award
+September 2024 pay award

-In response to the recommendations in the IWPRB's Fourth Report, from 1 September 2022:
+In response to the recommendations in the IWPRB's Fifth Report and further negotiations with key stakeholders from 1 September 2024:

 - i.
-A 5% uplift has been applied to all statutory scale points and allowances. - ii.
-All pay uplifts will be from 1 September 2022.
+A 5.5% uplift has been applied to all statutory scale points and allowances. - ii.
+All pay uplifts will be from 1 September 2024.